 With respect to the GADSS, while the systems needed have yet to be fully defined it is anticipated that there may be a need to change the Radio Regulations in order to facilitate the introduction of such a system.
 As such an agenda item has been established for WRC-19 that is flexible enough to address any required changes to the Radio Regulations necessary to allow the implementation of the GADSS.

-Furthermore, as the Concept of Operations for GADSS are further developed there may be a need to:
+Furthermore, as the Concept of Operations for GADSS is further developed there may be a need to:

-reflect the relevant procedural elements in one or more of the articles (35-45) contained in chapter 8 of the Radio Regulations
+reflect the relevant procedural elements in one or more of the articles (35-45) contained in chapter 8 of the Radio Regulations, and